About Nationwide Insurance - Auto

-Nationwide Insurance is a mutual insurance company entirely owned by its policyholders, giving it the opportunity to focus on policyholders with no investor demands to fulfill.
+Nationwide provides auto insurance for drivers across the country.
+It’s a mutual insurance company entirely owned by its policyholders, so it has the ability to focus on clients without having to cater to investors.
 Nationwide offers basic, standard and premium coverages and a range of add-ons and discounts.

 A link has directed you to this review.
 Its location on this page may change next time you visit.

 - We require contact information to ensure our reviewers are real.

 - We use intelligent software that helps us maintain the integrity of reviews.